wcchin/geo-stat-vis/src/content/chapter_7/sec_07-02-Key-Components-of-Maps.md

 - specifying RGBA hex code: `'#0f0f0fff'`

-### Coordinate System
+## Coordinate System

 All maps are drawn with a specific coordinate reference system (CRS), which defines how the geographic coordinates of features on the Earth's surface are represented in a flat, two-dimensional plane (i.e., map).
 There are two main types of CRS: unprojected and projected.
+See [proj](https://proj.org/en/5.2/operations/projections/index.html) for a series of different global projections and [The Morphing Map Project](https://wcchin.github.io/map_projection/) to see how projections are different from each other.

 1. **Unprojected CRS**